meskoj/Research-Trac-/README.md

 ```

 ## Some improvements
+1) The first adjustment can be done by selecting a bigger values for both the linear and the rotational speeds, to make the robot be faster in accomplish is task.
+The problem is that by increasing the speeds becomes difficult to control the robot finding the correct orientation and avoiding possible obstacles.
-1) Adding the coordinates of the center can enhance the robot's efficiency in gathering all the tokens to that specific point.
+2) Adding the coordinates of the center can enhance the robot's efficiency in gathering all the tokens to that specific point.
+Or more in general, it could be useful to implement a function, that knowing the position of each token, computes some geometric calculations finding the point that minimize the travel lenght.
+3) A big simplification is that the robot searches only for the nearest token in its sight.
+To greatly increase the robot performance an idea can be to scan the environment at the start and find the position of the tokens.
+Then it could computes the optimised path to take the tokens in the fastest way.
-2) In preparation for real-world applications, the robot should prioritize gentleness when grabbing and releasing tokens.
+4) In preparation for real-world applications, the robot should prioritize gentleness when grabbing and releasing tokens.
 This can be done by monitoring object distances and decelerating to avoid collisions.